Life Lessons Not Taught in School

 The way school works in most places around the world, however, is far from teaching children those lessons that are essential to living this kind of life.

-Here are 10 such lessons which children are not taught in school, although they are of true importance and which every person should know.
+Here are 10 such life lessons not taught in school, although they are of true importance and which every person should know.

 1. Knowledge doesn’t equal understanding